GameDevTecnico/cubos-blog/content/blog/demo/coffee-n-jam-2025.rst

 One major problem we had was that we didn't have any artists in the team, only programmers.
 We ended up going full programmer art mode, and we used, as usual, `MagicaVoxel <https://ephtracy.github.io/>`_ for this purpose.
-@PedroSimoes24 focused on making the buildings and the road models, @RiscadoA focused on the cars and some tiles and @mcanais made a few props.
+:author:`PedroSimoes24` focused on making the buildings and the road models, :author:`RiscadoA` focused on the cars and some tiles and :author:`mcanais` made a few props.

 Map Generation
 ==============

 To make our jobs easier, the map is divided into tiles.
 Each tile is 68x68 voxels wide.
 Tiles can be road tiles, building tiles or park tiles.
-@RiscadoA and @mcanais worked on the map generation, which is done procedurally.
+:author:`RiscadoA` and :author:`mcanais` worked on the map generation, which is done procedurally.
 First, road tiles are placed in a river-like fashion, and then, building tiles are placed around them.

 To make the map prettier we also added some park tiles with trees and bushes, which are randomly placed adjacent to the road tiles.
 For an extra challenge, we added a 'river' tile where the road has a big hole in the middle, and the players have to jump over it by going fast enough on the ramps.